kevinlawler/kerf1/README.md

     │ Toad│     25.0│   7│
     └─────┴─────────┴────┘

-The currently supported list of field identifiers is "IFSEGNZ*" integers floats strings enumerated-strings guids/uuids ips custom-datetime skipped-field.
+The currently supported list of field identifiers is "IFSEYGNZ*" integers floats strings enumerated-strings nyse-taq-symbol guids/uuids ips custom-datetime skipped-field.
 IP addresses are converted to integers using inet_pton.
 The custom datetime parser format is set like this

     .Parse.strptime_format:'%d-%b-%y %H:%M:%S'  //format for 'Z'